 The Vape For Weddings And Funerals

 Even though it's marketed as an arousing vape pen, I found it came in handy for two of life's most uncomfortable events.
+Read the full story and my review of dosist arouse.

 You know it’s going to be a weird one when the day of your childhood friend’s wedding begins with a text from your ride reading, “I guess it’s not chill to bring ppl to a funeral ¯\_(ツ)_/¯.”